cesar-douady/open-lmake/doc/src/experimental_cache.md

 It must be initialized with a file `LMAKE/size` containing the overall size the cache is allowed to occupy.
 The value may end with a unit suffix in `k`, `M`, `G`, `T` (powers of 1024).
 For example `LMAKE/size` can contain `1.5T`.

+For all users accessing the cache:

+- The root dir of the cache and its `LMAKE` directory must have read/write access (including if only download is done to maintain the LRU state).
+- The `LMAKE/size` must have read access.